 6. Keep your eye on the ball

 We’d love to tell you that now you can just relax and watch your money roll in, but this is just the beginning of the journey!
-Think of your portfolio like a beautiful garden.
-Gardens require a lot of upkeep, between planting seeds, getting rid of weeds, raking leaves, and cutting the grass.
+Think of your portfolio like a garden that requires upkeep.
 Your future wealth requires the same level of attention and work.
 Keep up to date with market movements, look at trends, opportunities and think about what will work best for you.
 Flowers don’t bloom overnight and neither does wealth.
 A financial advisor can ensure that you don’t accidently plant sunflowers in the shade.
 Get very clear on your goals and work towards them with patience.